groundhoggwp/groundhogg/README.txt

 = 2.6 =
 * NEW UI for the contact record
   * Condensed design to fit more on the screen, less scrolling.
-  * Custom field management is now FREE and part of Groundhogg core!
+  * Custom field management is now FREE and part of Groundhogg core! _If you have created custom fields previously with the Custom Field Management addon you will have to update the addon and the custom fields will be refactored._
   * Additional contact methods including email addresses and phone numbers.
   * Improved tag picker is very user friendly.
   * Activity timeline shows all events and activity in order.